SAP/e-mobility-charging-stations-simulator/README.md

 All charging station configuration templates are in the directory [src/assets/station-templates](src/assets/station-templates).

-A list of RFID tags must be defined for the automatic transaction generator in a file with a default location and name: `src/assets/idtags.json`.
+A list of RFID tags must be defined for the automatic transaction generator in a file with the default location and name: `src/assets/idtags.json`.
 A template file is available at [src/assets/idtags-template.json](src/assets/idtags-template.json).

 **Configuration files hierarchy and priority**: